erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

   * ```yaml
     editMode: Vi
     ```

+* :white_check_mark: [Jupyter Lab](https://pypi.org/project/jupyterlab-vim/) - Science and Data Development notebook environment.
+Add this package [jupyterlab-vim](https://pypi.org/project/jupyterlab-vim/) and restart the server.
+It is available for both `pip` and `conda` managed environments (and their derivatives).:w

 ## Debuggers
 * :white_check_mark: [cgdb](http://cgdb.github.io/) - a curses interface on top of the GDB debuger with keybindings modeled after vim.